Leica 111 - Antique and Vintage Cameras

 With:

 • f4, 9 cm Elmar, iris diaphragm to f36.
 Helical focusing to 1 metre.
-Depth of field scale.
+Depth-of-field scale.
 With rear cap.
 'Fat barrel' model.
 Serial no. 135472 (1932).

 • Universal view-finder.

-• Filter, A36 size: Yellow 1.
+• Filter, A36 fitting: Yellow 1.

-• Collapsible Stand (STARE).
+• Collapsible Stand STARE.
 Calibrated in inches.

-• Plumb Line (FLOTH).
+• Plumb Line FLOTH.

-• No. 2 close-up lens.; Cable release.
+• No. 2 close-up lens.
+Cable release.

 Code Names:

-ACOOS - Camera.; VIDOM - universal viewfinder.; FIGRO - Yellow filter 1.; STARE - Collapsible Stand.; FLOTH - Plumb Line.
+ACOOS - Camera.
+VIDOM - universal viewfinder.
+FIGRO - Yellow filter 1.
+STARE - Collapsible Stand.
+FLOTH - Plumb Line.

-The Leica 111 is similar to the model 11 but with the addition of slow speeds of 1 - 1/20 second and eyesight correction.
+The Leica III is similar to the model II but with the addition of slow speeds of 1 - 1/20 second and eyesight correction.
 The addition of the slow speed mechanism necessitated the top housing being re-modelled.
-Later model 11s also used the modified housing.
+Later model IIs also used the modified housing.
 The camera was originally produced in a back/nickel finish, shortly followed by a chrome model, a few models are finished in black/chrome.
 Other minor variations exist, most notably the size of the bottom plate locating pin and the addition of neck-strap lugs.
 On late models the re-wind lever has a cam that passes into the speed dial housing.

 There are differences in the cassette tins, the early type has plain, flat, top, later it has a deep circular indent.
 Other versions of the reflecting finder have a swing-in negative lens for 35 mm and 28 mm wide-angle lenses.